23 Questions & Answers About Steroids

 10. Can Anabolic Steroids Make You Depressed?

-Yes, anabolic steroids are capable of producing depression in certain individuals, due to their lowering of endogenous testosterone.
+Yes, we have seen anabolic steroids cause depression in certain individuals, due to the lowering of endogenous testosterone.
 As explained in the above section, testosterone increases dopamine, an important neurotransmitter for mental health.
 After a cycle ends, a man’s testosterone levels become shut down and thus mental health can suffer (at least temporarily).

 11. Are Steroids Addictive?

-Anabolic steroids are addictive in many individuals, due to their remarkable effects on body composition and mental well-being.
+We have found anabolic steroids to be very addictive in many individuals, due to their remarkable effects on body composition and mental well-being.

 Research suggests that roughly 1 million Americans have experienced a dependence for anabolic-androgenic steroids (3).